fhiso/sources-and-citations/citation-elements.md

 referencing, analysing, commenting on and rebutting.
 These will be sub-types of the `derivedFrom` *source derivation type*.
-The Source Derivation Vocabulary standard will also provide a mechanism for third parties to provider their own **extension source derivation types**.
+The Source Derivation Vocabulary standard will also provide a mechanism for third parties to provider their own **extension source derivation types**, and provide a means of determining whether a given IRI is a *source derivation type*.
 If this document is ready for standardisation at the same time as this document, the previous paragraph will be updated to reference it.

 ## References